xerc/mac-install-guide/faq/check-ruby-version/index.md

+Here's how to **check your Ruby version on Mac** if you need to know **what Ruby version is installed on macOS**?

+## Steps

+Here are steps to check the Ruby version on Mac (more details here).
+- use `ruby -v` to check the version number
+- use `which -a` to see if other Ruby versions are installed

 ## How to check Ruby version on Mac

->> How to check your Ruby version on Mac.
-What Ruby version is installed on macOS?

-To find out **what version of Ruby is installed on macOS**, just enter in your terminal application:
+To find out what version of Ruby is installed on macOS, just enter in your terminal application:

 ```bash
 $ ruby -v